adonath/toy-models-of-superposition-jax/README.md

 # Toy Models of Superposition: Replication in JAX

-This repository contains a replication of Antropic's "Toy Models of Superposition" in JAX.
+This repository contains a replication of Anthropic's "Toy Models of Superposition" in JAX.

 The original code can be found here: https://github.com/anthropics/toy-models-of-superposition/tree/main